Git Methodology

 Section titled “Commit Strategy”We follow semantic and descriptive commit messages to make the project history clear and trackable:

-Section titled “Versioning and GitHub Releases (Planned)”The team has been advised to start using GitHub Releases to manage production-ready versions of the app.
+Section titled “Versioning and GitHub Releases”The team has been advised to start using GitHub Releases to manage production-ready versions of the app.

 A GitHub Release is a way to mark a specific commit in your history as a “release” (like